I-Brain-BCI/ibrain_website/content/join-us/Lab-Manager/index.md

 ### Required Materials
 Applicants please provide the following materials in English:
 1. CV.
+2. Cover Letter that describes relevant experience and interests.
-2. Other materials that can illustrate capabilities.
+3. Other materials that can illustrate capabilities.

 Please send the above materials in PDF format and the applicant's self-introduction to ibrain@smart.org.cn.
-(The subject of the email: name+Lab manager, or name+PI assistant).
+(The subject of the email: Name+Lab manager).

 ### Others
 1. We will arrange an interview as soon as possible after the materials are reviewed.
 And application materials will be kept confidential.